oracle/opengrok/README.txt

 Just run 'ant' from command line in the top-level directory or use build process driven by graphical developer environment such as Netbeans.

+Note: in case you are behind http proxy, use ANT_OPTS to download lucene E.g. $ ANT_OPTS="-Dhttp.proxyHost=?.? -Dhttp.proxyPort=80" ant

 8.0.1 Package build
 -----------------